manimozhiyan-py/Coding/README.md

-# Solving some simple basic logics
+# Solving some simple basic logics from a beginner question paper
 (for my own peace atleast)